 While you may be enjoying the warm temperatures of summer, it is hard to think of fall, changing leaves and cool temperatures.
 But, fall isn’t far away, which means it is time to get ready to plant cool-season veggies in your backyard vegetable garden.
-Those of you who live in cold climates need to start planting right away while gardeners in warmer climates have a broader planting window.
+Those of you who live in cold climates need to start planting right away.
+Gardeners in warmer climates have a broader planting window.

-Before planting, you may want to add some compost and aged steer, horse or chicken manure to your garden soil to improve texture and add nutrients before planting.
-Click here, for more information on different types of amendments.
+Before planting, you may want to add some compost and aged steer, horse or chicken manure to your garden soil to improve texture and add nutrients.
+Here’s how to make a DIY compost bin.

-I have broken down vegetable planting dates by zone along with the types of vegetables that can be planted – so let’s get started.
+I have broken down vegetable planting dates by zone along with the types of vegetables that can be planted.

 October – garlic